Towards complete characterization of topological insulators and superconductors: A systematic construction of topological invariants based on Atiyah-Hirzebruch spectral sequence: Topological invariants for normal conducting phases

 Note that insulators $E$ and $F$ show identical representations at TRIMs and thus cannot be distinguished by representations at 0-cells.
 Due to the linearity of the $\mZ_2$ invariant $\tilde \nu$, we have

 The $\mZ_2$ invariant $\tilde \nu$ successfully distinguishes between the two insulators $E$ and $F$.

 Let us comment on an interesting physical consequence of nontrivial $\mZ_2$ nature.
 The space group $P222$ is a subgroup of many other space groups, which allows us to define the $\mZ_2$ invariant for the supergroups of $P222$.
 Recently, it has shown that, although atomic insulators do not exhibit any protected gapless surface states, certain types of atomic insulators still possess mid-gap surface states, known as fractional corner charges~\cite{Benalcazar61, Corner_irrep_Hughes,Corner_Irrep_Schindler}.
 Furthermore, there exist fractionally quantized corner charges that cannot be captured only by irreps at $0$-cells~\cite{Naito-Takahashi-Watanabe-Murakami}.
-In Ref.~\cite{Wada-Naito-Ono-Shiozaki-Murakami_2023}, the authors have discovered that the $\mZ_2$ invariant combined with irreps at 0-cells can detect fractional corner charges in various tetrahedral and cubic space groups.
+Indeed, the $\mathbb{Z}_2$ invariant constructed here plays a key role in the corner-charge formulas of Ref.~\cite{Wada-Naito-Ono-Shiozaki-Murakami_2023}, where it is combined with irreps at 0-cells to detect fractional corner charges in various tetrahedral and cubic space groups beyond high-symmetry-point data.